lpsinger/gwcelery/doc/gwcelery.tasks.orchestrator.rst

   :obj:`~gwcelery.conf.orchestrator_timeout` seconds for the selection of the superevent by the :mod:`superevent manager <gwcelery.tasks.superevents>` to stabilize, then performs data quality checks.
-If the data quality checks pass, then it calls :meth:`~gwcelery.tasks.orchestrator.preliminary_alert` to copy annotations from the preferred event and send the preliminary GCN notice.
+If the data quality checks pass, then it calls :meth:`~gwcelery.tasks.orchestrator.earlywarning_preliminary_alert` to copy annotations from the preferred event and send the preliminary GCN notice.

 * :meth:`~gwcelery.tasks.orchestrator.handle_cbc_event` is called for each CBC event.
 It performs some CBC-specific annotations that depend closely on the